Maharana Udai Singh II

 Rana also entered into a political alliance with Rao Surjan of Bundi 1554 A.D. and attacked and defeated Haji Khan Pathan of Ajmer 1556.[ref]

-In 1563, Rana subdued the Rathors of Bhomat & established his authority over Juda, Ogna & Panarwa in the southwestern part of his state.[ref]
+In 1563, the Maharana subdued the Rathors of Bhomat & established his authority over Juda, Ogna & Panarwa in the southwestern part of his state.[ref]
 He was successful in widening his power beyond Mewar & the country resumed its old vigor.

 He died on 28th February 1572 in Gogunda.
 Before his death, his eldest son Maharana Pratap’s claim to the throne was contested by his younger brother Jagmal.
 Shakti Singh, the second son of Udai Singh was out of the question as during the lifetime of his father he had left Chittor angrily and accepted a subsistence allowance from Akbar.
 However in the end, with the support of some nobles, Maharana Pratap was installed on the throne of Mewar at Gogunda as Rana on 28th February 1572.[ref]
 This was the age when Mewar witnessed a pronounced increase in royal power & prestige.